ShungJung/ShungJung/README.md

-Machine Code is the best Programming Paradigm ngl
+Machine Code is the best Programming Language ngl